-Ms. Morgan of McCracken County is an attorney for Whitlow, Roberts, Houston, & Straub, PLLC, specializing in business development and commercial litigation.
+Ms. Morgan of McCracken County is an attorney for Keuler, Kelly, Hutchins, Blankenship & Sigler, LLP as of January 2020 in the areas of business, commercial litigation, employment and real estate.
+She previously worked as an attorney for Whitlow, Roberts, Houston, & Straub, PLLC, specializing in business development and commercial litigation.
 Prior to starting her career as an attorney in February 2014, Ms. Morgan worked for 7 years at the Paducah Environmental Remediation Project in procurement compliance.
 She holds a Bachelor of Arts in Business Administration from Murray State University, a Master of Business Administration from Southern Illinois University, and a Juris Doctor from Southern Illinois School of Law.
-She is actively involved in the community as the chair of the Murray Head Start Policy Council and a member of the Lone Oak First Baptist Church, where she participates in the music ministry.
-She is also a member of the McCracken County Bar Association.
-As a business-minded attorney, Ms. Morgan is concerned about legal issues associated with remediation of the site, economic growth opportunities, and the site’s impact on local businesses and employers.
-She currently resides in Paducah, Kentucky, and was appointed to the board in January 2016.
+She is actively involved in the community as a member of the Paducah Rotary Club and Lone Oak First Baptist Church, where she participates in the music ministry.
+She is also a member of several bar associations, including the American and McCracken County Bar Associations.
+Ms. Morgan is concerned about economic growth opportunities associated with remediation of the Paducah site, and the site’s impact on local businesses and employers.
+She resides in Paducah, Kentucky, and was appointed to the board in January 2016.

 Dr. Murphy of McCracken County is a professor emeritus of Mechanical Engineering (ME), having retired from the University of Kentucky (UK) Engineering Extended Campus in Paducah in 2015.
 He was director of the Extended Campus from 1998 to 2012 and oversaw its early development.
 He received his Bachelor of Science in ME from UK and his Master of Science and Ph.D. degrees from Purdue University, also in ME.
 He was on the ME faculty at Texas A&M for 6 years before going to UK.
 He has held various positions with the Accreditation Board for Engineering and Technology, Inc., and has served on the board of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers, where he is still active.
 He is, or has been, active in a number of other organizations, such as the American Society of Mechanical Engineers, American Society for Engineering Education, Kentucky Recycling Association, and American Society of Agricultural Engineers.
 Locally, he is involved with the Paducah Chamber’s Business/Education Partnership Committee, Paducah Kiwanis Club, the parish council of St. Thomas More Catholic Church, and chairs the board of the St. Nicholas Family Clinic Foundation.
 He is a licensed professional engineer in Kentucky.
 Dr. Murphy is interested in the safe development of the Paducah Gaseous Diffusion Plant site as an economic engine for the region.
 He resides in Paducah, Kentucky, and was appointed to the board in April 2015.